scrossuk/locic/docs/ValueGenerators.rst

 Custom Value Generators
 -----------------------

 Developers need not restrict themselves to the generators available in the standard library.
+They can simply implement one of the :doc:`standard ranges <Ranges>` or their own custom range.
 Here's a custom generator for Fibonacci values:

 .. code-block:: c++